Skip to Main Content

 Can you fly drones in Lima and other restricted areas?

-Yes, with proper authorization.
-Lima and many urban areas have airspace restrictions requiring prefecture permits and aviation authority authorization.
-We have experience securing permits for restricted areas and can advise on feasibility during planning.
+Yes, we can, with the right approvals.
+Lima and many urban areas sit under airspace limits that need municipal permits and aviation-authority sign-off.
+Our team has secured permits for restricted zones before and can advise on what is feasible during planning.

 How do weather conditions affect drone filming?